lbke/ai-sdk-model-picker/README.md

 2. Add any synonyms to `PROVIDER_SYNONYMS`
 3. Update the README documentation
 4. Add tests for the new provider

+You can test the "basic-demo.html" example using `http-server`.
+Currently, you'll need to manually copy the built "index.mjs" file in the examples folder.

 ## License